 Big Brook Dam, Pemberton

-The sealed 4km Big Brook Dam Walk Track follows the shores of the dam allowing stroller and wheelchair access, and is is also deal for cycling.
+The sealed 4km Big Brook Dam Walk Track follows the shores of the dam allowing stroller and wheelchair access and is is also ideal for cycling.
 The regrowth forest, now 60 years old, provides pure water, animal homes, timber and an inspiring backdrop for visitors – just as the old forest once did.

 About the Trail

 Get into nature by driving 5km northwest from Pemberton along the scenic Rainbow Trail to Big Brook Dam.
 Alternatively follow Golf Links, Mullineux and Range Roads for a more direct route.
 The dam, built in 1986 to supplement water supplies to the town and trout hatchery, is an excellent spot for swimming, fishing, canoeing or sailboarding.